dimarconicola/storiellai/readme.md

 ## Overview

 Storyteller Box is a small bedside companion that **tells pre-recorded Italian fairy tales** triggered by NFC cards.
 Children place an NFC-tagged card on the lid, and the box plays a corresponding story with matching background music.
 The device is **fully offline**, with all narration and music pre-loaded onto an SD card.
+This offline version is the main deliverable of the project.

-- **No internet required:** All stories and background music are pre-recorded and stored locally.
+- **No internet required:** All stories and background music are pre-recorded and stored locally for the primary offline experience.
 - **Simple controls:** A single illuminated button handles play, pause, and shutdown.
 - **Calm time logic:** Automatically selects calm stories during bedtime hours.
 - **Parent-friendly:** Easily add new stories and music by copying files to the SD card.

+The repository also contains the `box.py` script and related modules (like `story_gen.py` and `tts.py`) which enable online functionalities, including AI-powered story generation and cloud-based Text-to-Speech.
+These are maintained for developers interested in experimenting with an online version or for future enhancements.

 ---